Upneeq

 What warnings and precautions are associated with Upneeq®?

-Do not let the tip of the Upneeq vial touch your eye or any other surface.
+Upneeq® may increase the risk of eye pressure due to fluid buildup (angle-closure glaucoma) in patients with untreated narrow-angle glaucoma.
+Do not let the tip of the Upneeq® vial touch your eye or any other surface.
 This can help prevent eye injury or contamination.
-Each Upneeq vial is for one-time use and should be discarded after being used.